prussell21/sparkify-user-churn/docs/index.md

 ```
 <img src="https://github.com/prussell21/sparkify-user-churn/blob/master/docs/images/total-records.png?raw=true">

-In it's raw form this dataset contains the records for each page(interaction) of each user.
+In its raw form this dataset contains the records for each page(interaction) of each user.

 #### Cleaning and Preprocessing

 This dataset is relatively clean, with little to no missing values and errors that can be easily spotted.
-However, there were some missing user ID's in the orignal records.
+However, there were some missing user ID's in the original records.
 The first step was to remove these rows.

 Additionally, hour and day timestamp columns were created to help with data exploration and potential features.
 Most importantly of all, Churn is defined as a user confirming their cancellation and added as the future label column for machine learning.